rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

     20

 You might be surprised that first read returned `not_found`.
-After all, even though two replicas reported `not_found` there is a local one with the correct value.
+After all, even though two replicas reported `not_found` there is still one with the correct value.
 However, since the default is `R=2` and the `not_found` values happened to return first this is the value returned.
 In this version of RTS I added an option to pass a different value of `R` to `get`.
 You could have performed the first read like so and it would return the correct value.